binarynonsense/bn-blog/_posts/2018-04-08-short-review-dishonored-2-pc.md

 ---

 <p>
 What an amazing game, everything I liked about <a href="http://blog.binarynonsense.com/2018/02/03/short-review-dishonored-pc/">Dishonored</a> is still there but even better.
 Plays mostly exactly like the first game but the overall experience is a little more polished.
-The level design is superb, managing to include the things it requires to be a great stealth game (multiple paths, a lot of verticality...) while making the maps feel realistic, not just levels in a game built with only gameplay purposes in mind, thanks in big part to their slightly strange looking but awe-inspiring and believable architecture.
-It's a strange world, but the story, lore and characters make you feel like you are visiting a real place.
+The level design is superb, managing to include the things it requires to be a great stealth game (multiple paths, a lot of verticality...) while making the maps seem realistic, not just levels in a game built with only gameplay purposes in mind, thanks in big part to their slightly strange looking but awe-inspiring and believable architecture.
+It's a strange world, but the story, lore and characters help you feel like you are visiting a real place.
 </p>

 <p>